petrosDemetrakopoulos/MERN-Contacts-Demo/README.md

 Updates an already existing contact corresponding to the id passed as a parameter with the data sent in the body part.
 It returns error if data sent is not valid or if a contact with this id does not exist.

 ### Tests
 Test have been written for the whole functionality of the API and they are located in **test/test.js** file.
-You can run them by executing npm test.
+You can run them by executing `npm test`.
 Tests are written with Supertest.js, Mocha.js and Chai.js libraries.

 ### How to run it